Rent A Goat on Shark Tank

 Getting a little publicity on The Today Show certainly had to help Mike Candaday the owner of RentGoat.com get on the Shark Tank Show.
 The fact they mention Google Complex using Rent A Goat Services for multiple years clearing their property definitely adds a layer of credibility to this businesses reputation.

-On RentaGoats.com Website it's a little vague on how much it costs to rent goats for the day, but the video above mentions one customer paying $250 for a Heard of Goats rented out for the day.
-This is probably comparable to what a small landscape service would charge but they would still have to haul off the invasive weeds and dispose of them properly, where as the goats turn them into fertilizer as they make their rounds.
+On RentaGoats.com Website it's a little vague on how much it costs to rent goats for the day, but the video above mentions one customer paying $250 for a Herd of Goats rented out for the day.
+This is probably comparable to what a small landscape service would charge but they would still have to haul off the invasive weeds and dispose of them properly, whereas the goats turn them into fertilizer as they make their rounds.

-This little story proves there's definitely a market for the Rent A Goat Business, but it also proves it's limitations for a full time business/income.
+This little story proves there's definitely a market for the Rent A Goat Business, but it also proves it's limitations for a full-time business/income.
 In the Spring and Summer the goat rental business would be booming, but come Fall and Winter things would come to a halt real fast.
-Can you make a decent profit in 6 months and still cover all you're expenses throughout the year including giving the Sharks a cut in your business?
+Can you make a decent profit in 6 months and still cover all your expenses throughout the year including giving the Sharks a cut in your business?

 This one's got be baffled because I do think it's a good idea and will help a lot of people that already have goats make extra money by putting them to work.
 But then I think of the Sharks and who might be interested going into the goat rental business and I keep drawing a blank.

 If I was in Mike Canaday's position I would be very happy getting on the Shark Tank Show but would not be interested giving up too much equity to the Sharks for an investment.
 What Mike needs is to first educate the public on how effective goats can handle invasive weed problems, and then he needs thousands of more goats to join his network.
 Both will be accomplished this Friday Night on Shark Tank whether Mike gets a deal or not.